Codecademy/docs/content/cpp/concepts/classes/classes.md

 ---
 Title: 'Classes'
-Description: 'A C++ class is a user-defined data type that encapsulates information and behavior about an object.
-It serves as a blueprint for future inherited classes.
-A class is comprised of class members which includes attributes and methods.'
+Description: 'A C++ class defines a data type that encapsulates an object's info and behavior.
+It serves as a blueprint for future classes, containing attributes and methods.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'